johngodlee/geosci_linux_intro/geosci_linux_intro.md

 nano notes.txt
 ```

-We can then use a "pager" program to quickly open up the file to view the text we just created.
+We can then use a "pager" program to quickly open the file and view the text we just wrote.
 Pagers are different from text editors in that they can't be used to edit text, only view it.
-The advantage of pagers is they are often very quick to open and provide a quicker way of skimming through a document.
+The advantage of pagers is they are often very quick to open and provide a quick way of skimming through a document.
 Use the `less` pager to read the text you just typed using the code below, then type `q` to exit and return to the terminal:
-:

 ```
 less notes.txt